 The increasing media attention given to scientific misconduct now prompts an assumption that every retraction is due to misconduct, which is inaccurate.

-If journal editors are so concerned about reputation, perhaps greater transparency on the reason behind the retraction might help the entire community to get a handle on the frequency of research mistakes as well as the frequency of misconduct so that responses can be developed.
-Such a commitment to the broader community would, in the long run, be seen as a positive.
+If journal editors are so concerned about reputation, perhaps greater transparency on the reason behind the retraction might help the entire scientific community.
+It would help to get a grip on the frequency of research mistakes as well as the frequency of misconduct so that responses can be developed.
+Such a commitment, if possible, would be beneficial to the broader community.

-The above, of course, sounds great on paper, but in a community where disagreements over the validity of statistical analysis have persisted for decades, the likelihood of heated debates and possible litigation over alleged intent in a specific choice of analysis will prove to be a barrier to transparency for some time to come.
+The above, of course, sounds great on paper, but its implementation would be difficult in a community.
+Especially, where disagreements over the validity of statistical analysis have persisted for decades, the likelihood of heated debates and possible litigation over alleged intent in a specific choice of analysis will prove to be a barrier to transparency for some time to come.